SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/Day8-RNAseq/transcriptome_assembly.md

 - left: path to the forward reads you used to make the assembly
 - right: path to the reverse reads you used to make the assembly
 - threads: number of CPUs
-- output: new directory name for TransRate to write output inside
+- output: new directory name for TransRate to write output inside.
+As with busco, it doesn't want a full path, just a directory name.

 Understanding TransRate metrics: http://hibberdlab.com/transrate/metrics.html#the-transrate-score